-The revolutionary new electrostatic separator from Bunting provides the only known mechanical method of separating some important minerals and removing or recovering metals from certain recycled materials.
+The revolutionary new electrostatic separator from Bunting provides the only known method of separating some important minerals and removing or recovering metals from certain recycled materials.
 Separation occurs by induced an electrostatic charge into a conductive dry-liberated particle.
 Electrostatic separators are commonly used in conjunction with high-intensity magnetic separators.
 The electrostatic technology is successfully used in the mineral processing, plastics and recycling industries, although there is a continual expansion in the application of the technology.

-Electrostatic separators provide the only existing mechanical separation method for a number of mineral and recycling applications.
+Electrostatic separators provide the only existing separation method for a number of mineral and recycling applications.
 The new Bunting design has been developed in conjunction with technical experts in mineral processing and recycling technology.

 The Bunting design is the culmination of several years of technological development and research.
 As a global-leader in the design and supply of high-intensity magnetic separators, Bunting is continually working with companies involved in mineral processing and recycling.
 However, magnetic technology is unable to separate certain minerals and materials and subsequent research identified electrostatic technology as the solution.
 The new electrostatic separator is an important addition to the Bunting range of separation solutions.

 In operation, an electrostatic separator exploits the difference in electrical conductivity between various materials in a feed material to produce a separation.
 The ability to produce a separation depends on a number of key material characteristics including:

 In many applications, commonly where the particle size range is fine, the electrostatic separator is the only technology able to execute separation (e.g. -2mm copper granulate from plastics).
 The technology also replaces less environmentally friendly separation processes such as froth flotation in mineral processing applications (e.g. separation of zircon from silica sand).